Sponsored

 If you’ve always wanted to go on safari, the destination you have in mind is probably very much not Santa Rosa.
 However, Safari West’s 400 acres and 900 animals work hard to bring the Serengeti to Sonoma County.
 Here, you can see giraffes, gazelles, hyenas, zebras and a variety of other fascinating creatures from the back or top of customized open-sided vehicles under the guidance of the park’s researchers and conservationists.

 Even better?
-The wildlife park offers a range of special events and behind the scenes experiences to get you in touch with your own wild side.
+The wildlife park offers a range of special events to get you in touch with your own wild side.
 The truly committed can stay in a luxury tent overnight on the property, but day-trippers can sign up for special small-group experiences with the on-site rhinos, cheetahs and other animals.
 Hot tip for those visiting in adults-only groups: Safari West also hosts safari experiences that double as wine and beer tastings.

 A line of riders on horses walk down a beach in line.